 n this age of mobile computing your site needs to function as an on-line calling card, a customer service tool, a lead generation tool, an educational tool and, for many companies, a storefront.

 So let’s look at a few of the most critical levels of website performance…

 The good, old-fashioned, phonebook level.

-Here’s an example: Say you’re locked out of your car on a cold night and you’re searching for a locksmith.
+Say you’re locked out of your car on a cold night and you’re searching for a locksmith.
 You’ll probably call the first company that pops up on Google that offers emergency service.
 So the company that bought the ad is likely to get your business.
 (Just like the guy who bought the first full page ad in the yellow pages.)

 Six months later you need new locks on the doors of your office.
-There’s valuable stuff in there, so you find yourself searching, once again, for a locksmith.
-But this time you have a completely different set of needs and expectations.
+There’s valuable equipment in there, so you find yourself searching, once again, for a locksmith.
+But this time you have a dramatically different set of needs and expectations.

 So how do you do that on a website?

 The fact is, most small-business websites fail miserably on this basic, 30-second marketing level… They’re not memorable.
 They’re not fun to read.
-And there’s no differentiating features… they look just like a million other websites built on the exact same design template for the same type of business.
+And there are no differentiating features… they look just like a million other websites built on the exact same design template for the same type of business.

 That’s why the bounce rate from home pages is so ridiculously high.
 They don’t make a good first impression.
 In fact, most make no impression at all.